cajanegra1/resume/README.md

 Love to play fútbol and follow La Liga.
 Grew up in Cali, Colombia, and attended college in Bogotá, Colombia.
 US citizen.

+# 2018-2020 | Senior Computational Biologist | 10x Genomics
+Wrote software to help unravel biology and human health.
+Developer for the single cell ATAC product (<code>cellranger-atac</code>) and the Visium/Spatial Transcriptomics product (<code>spaceranger</code>), implemented in Rust and Python.